What taxes do I pay in retirement?

 In addition to federal and state income taxes, you will also have to pay sales taxes when you retire.
 Sales taxes are assessed when you purchase goods and some services — everything from clothing and electronics to restaurant meals.
 How much you end up paying in sales taxes depends on your shopping habits and the sales tax rates in your city and state.

 If you own your home, you’ll have to continue paying property taxes after you retire.
 This is one of the biggest tax burdens for many retirees because property taxes are based on the value of the home, which may rise over time.
 If you itemize deductions on your income tax return, however, you may be able to claim property taxes as an itemized deduction, which could lower your tax bill.
-It is important to note that currently state income, sales and property taxes are subject to a $10,000 cumulative maximum deduction cap if you itemize your deductions.
+It is important to note that after the July enactment of the “big, beautiful” budget and tax reform package, state income, sales and property taxes are now subject to a $40,000 cumulative maximum deduction cap if you itemize your deductions.
+It will revert back to the previous $10,000 limit after five years.

 Read more: How to reduce taxable income: Can the average American pay no taxes?